SaadBenn/Go2Fit/Architecture.md

 ## Source Code

-In the presentation layer, we have 3 main files.
+In the presentation layer, we have 11 main files, 5 of which are the core focus of the app, the rest are side pages accessible through the hamburger menu.

+From the fragments:

 The first is called TrackProgressUI.
 This class deals with presenting current progress to a user by showing them a progress bar, steps taken, calories burned and distance.
 This class makes use of the ProgressManager class for